 B-115.a: SNAP E&T Funding and Job Retention

 Because additional federal funds will not be allocated for job-retention services or support services, Boards must work within their existing allocation.
-Before using SNAP E&T funds to provide job-retention services or support services, Boards must give careful consideration when determining the amount of funds available for outreach for regular SNAP E&T services to ABAWD and General Population.
+Before using SNAP E&T funds to provide job-retention services or support services, Boards must give careful consideration when determining the amount of funds available for outreach for regular SNAP E&T services to ABAWDs and General Population.

 Refer to A-101.c for information on use of 100 percent federal funds and 50/50 federal and state funds for job retention.
 Boards must ensure that ABAWD-only funds are not used to provide any type of job-retention services or support services.